esm-tools/pycmor_workshop/README.md

 ```

 Alternatively, if you would like to use synthetic data made up of random numbers, but with realistic metadata, dimensions,
 and attributes, you can generate some.
-Make sure you are in the same Python environment as `pymor` is installed for this:
+Make sure you are in the same Python environment as `pycmor` is installed for this:
 ```bash
 make fake-data
 ln -sv ./fake-data ./exercises/data